marc-jones/phd_thesis/content/03_winter/04_vernalization_genes.md

 The vernalization response is arguably one of the most investigated floral pathways in *Brassica* crops[@li_molecular_2005; @lin_differential_2005; @irwin_functional_2012; @schranz_characterization_2002; @okazaki_mapping_2007; @zou_comparative_2012], likely due to its agronomic importance[@friedt_oilseed_2009; @li_molecular_2005].
 Work has also been motivated by *FLC* and *FRI* homologues in *Brassica* crops being found in regions of the genome statistically associated with flowering time variation[@long_flowering_2007; @zhao_brflc2_2010; @kole_evidence_2001; @lou_quantitative_2007; @schranz_characterization_2002; @axelsson_multiple_2001; @okazaki_mapping_2007; @ridge_role_2015; @irwin_nucleotide_2016; @osborn_comparison_1997; @zou_comparative_2012; @wang_flowering_2011].
-Molecular characterisation has also identified the importance of vernalization pathway genes, with between variety polymorphisms at the *FLC* locus is responsible for heading data variation in *B. oleracea*[@irwin_nucleotide_2016].
+Molecular characterisation has also identified the importance of vernalization pathway genes, with between variety polymorphisms at the *FLC* locus responsible for heading data variation in *B. oleracea*[@irwin_nucleotide_2016].
 However, aside from the association studies, the interactions between the copies of vernalization genes *in planta* have not been assessed.
 Even within the association studies, although large phenotypic effects were attributed to certain vernalization gene homologues, more subtle variation attributable to other homologues might be masked.
 The importance of considering the effects of multiple homologues on the floral transition is perfectly exemplified with *FLC*.